Theatre Studies

 Drama - 11+

 Junior Drama Club: This club meets weekly, when there are no other productions ongoing, to play theatre games, building teamwork, concentration, confidence and skill.
-Its members also take part in larger scale productions for the public, most recently Our Day Out and The Rhyme of the Ancient Mariner.

-Pantos: Each year the junior students in each house stage a student devised, scripted and prepared performance.
+Junior Productions: Each year the junior students in each house stage a student devised, scripted and prepared performance.
 These are directed by senior prefects and performed to the entire junior school in the last week of the Michaelmas term.

 Arts Festival: A number of junior students are involved in this new initiative providing young students a performance opportunity and a creative outlet.